John Quayle (politician)

-John Quayle (December 1, 1868 – November 27, 1930) was an American businessman and politician from Brooklyn, New York.
+John Francis Quayle (December 1, 1868 – November 27, 1930) was an American businessman and politician from Brooklyn, New York.
 He was most notable for his service as a U.S. congressman representing the 7th district of New York in the United States House of Representatives for four terms, serving from 1923 to 1930.

 Early life

 John Francis Quayle was born in Brooklyn, New York on December 1, 1868.
 He attended local schools, St. James Academy, and Brooklyn's St. Francis College.

 Start of career

 Quayle operated a retail butcher business, and later became involved in the construction industry as a homebuilder.
 He became active in politics as a Democratic, most notably as a member of Brooklyn's Third Ward Democratic Club.

 In 1914 Quayle was appointed Deputy Collector of Internal Revenue for New York's first district, and he served until 1919.
 In addition, during the administration of Mayor John Francis Hylan, Quayle served as secretary to Frank Mann, deputy commissioner of New York City's Tenement House Department.

 In 1918, Quayle was chosen as leader of the Democratic organization in part of Brooklyn's 1st District in the New York State Assembly, and he was a member of the executive committee of the Kings County Democratic Party.
 From 1919 to 1923 Quayle was deputy city clerk of New York City, with responsibility for the city clerk's operations in Brooklyn.
 In 1920, he served as an Alternate Delegate to the Democratic National Convention.